One of the first specialized beef breeds in the world, the English Longhorn is now extremely rare.

 Angus beef quality meets Brahman heat tolerance in this composite breed.

 Pat Coleby’s guiding principle seems to be that if you provide the animal with the right vitamins and minerals, it will heal itself.
-She seeks to work with the animal’s natural immune system, rather than to suppress it with antibiotics and other drugs.
-Natural Cattle Care, covering both beef and dairy cattle, demonstrates the application…… Continue reading Natural Cattle Care

 The Braford has been adopted by many business-minded cattlemen in the South.